Generali looks to quit Telecom Italia investment group in June

-MILAN Italian insurer Generali is looking to leave the investment grouping through which it jointly controls Italy's biggest phone group Telecom Italia as early as June, its chairman said on Friday.
+MILAN Italian insurer Generali (GASI.MI) is looking to leave the investment grouping through which it jointly controls Italy's biggest phone group Telecom Italia (TLIT.MI) as early as June, its chairman said on Friday.

-Generali formed the Telco group in 2007 with Spanish telecom group Telefonica and Italian banks Intesa Sanpaolo and Mediobanca in order to agree on candidates for the board of Telecom Italia.
+Generali formed the Telco group in 2007 with Spanish telecom group Telefonica (TEF.MC) and Italian banks Intesa Sanpaolo (ISP.MI) and Mediobanca (MDBI.MI) in order to agree on candidates for the board of Telecom Italia.

 Telco is the biggest investor in Telecom Italia with a 22.4 percent holding.
 Telefonica has a stake of 66 percent in Telco and Generali has 19.32, while Intesa and Mediobanca hold 7.34 percent each.